Top Upskilling Tips for Project Managers

 Project management technologies are constantly evolving.
 As a project manager, you have to see technical training as a matter of personal responsibility.
 Luckily there are ways of keeping up with industry trends and emerging technologies.

-First, you can follow industry experts for software advice and insights.
+First, you can follow industry experts for software advice and insights to upskill yourself.
 Many experienced professionals talk about technology trends via blogs, videos, tweets, and various other forms.

 Some of them even create their own YouTube channels, podcasts, and newsletters.
 Since these people have vast professional networks, they often hear about emerging technologies before the general audience.